 Senior leaders serious about changing business culture do three things consistently.

 Think about the business culture you’ve always wanted for your organization—the energy, the purpose, the unwavering alignment toward a common vision.
-Now, think about how much easier it would be if every team member, from the boardroom to the front lines, shared that same drive and commitment.
+Now, think about how much easier it would be if every team member, from the executive team to the front lines, shared that same drive and commitment.
 Imagine a workplace where people aren’t just showing up for a job.
-They fully invest in a shared purpose that pushes your organization forward every single day.
+They fully invest in a shared purpose that pushes your organization forward every day.

 This kind of culture doesn’t happen by accident.
 It requires intentional, visible leadership and a clear, consistent message that speaks louder than words.
 There are three critical steps senior leaders must take to make this vision a reality: